-Half-Life 1 has about three "skins" for all of the scientist models, all of whom exist solely to provide exposition, open certain doors and/or die horribly and thereby show the player how not to die horribly.
-Two of these skins were later used as the basis for two of the main characters of Half-Life 2, which has led to interesting arguments about which of the scientists is the "real" one (Eli is explicitly stated to be the first one to talk to Gordon after the Resonance Cascade; Kliener is generally considered to be the only scientist seen wielding a weapon, appearing at the end of the "Lambda Core" level).
+Half-Life has about three "skins" for all of the scientist models, all of whom exist solely to provide exposition, open certain doors and/or die horribly and thereby show the player how not to die horribly.
+Two of these skins were later used as the basis for two of the main characters of Half-Life 2, which has led to interesting arguments about which of the scientists is the "real" one (Eli is explicitly stated to be the first one to talk to Gordon and ask him to get topside to call for help after the Resonance Cascade; Kliener is generally considered to be the only scientist seen wielding a weapon, appearing at the end of the "Lambda Core" level, due to a sequence with him at the end of "Entanglement" in the second game which pays homage to that scene).
 Barney, a character similarly based on model skins, this time of the security guards (of which there was only one originally) is more of a Mauve Shirt however.

 In Dark Fall: The Journal, Nigel is basically someone you have to rescue.
 In the spinoff game, The Lost Crown, he is the main character.

 Before the final boss of The King of Fighters '94, a blonde woman escorts your team to Rugal's chamber.
 After a number of victories in KOF '95, a brunette woman informs the unseen Rugal of your team's progress.
 These two otherwise unremarkable secretaries would go on to become playable characters in KOF '96 under the names Mature and Vice, complete with relevance to the Orochi storyline.
-And even though they were both killed at the end of the game, they still proved popular enough to return in full-cast compilation games and intercompany crossovers, and may even be rejoining the canon cast in recent games.
+And even though they were both killed at the end of the game, they still proved popular enough to return in full-cast compilation games and intercompany crossovers.

 While he's not technically a person per se, the Blue Badger in Ace Attorney.
 He goes from a little plush toy in the first game, to the police mascot and key plot device in the second game, and by Ace Attorney Investigations he's got an entire family and a stage show as well as being the Gatewaterland Mascot.